IMBUILDINGS/docs/reference-guide/middleware/README.md

 ?> The information in the `decoded` object can vary depending on the contents of the `devicePayload`<br>Please note that the `devicePayload`` is base64 encoded

+!> Please note that for LoRaWAN devices the original `devicePayload` is currently not available.

 **Example without metadata**
 ```js
 {